matrix-io/Arm-DevDay-2019/PreWorkshop.md

 ![](images/device_setup.gif)

-It's now time to grab the IP Address of your Pi.
+It's now time to grab the IP Address of your Raspberry Pi.
 If you're not sure how, you can download one of the following network scanners to your smartphone.

 <div align="center">
 <a href="https://itunes.apple.com/us/app/inet-network-scanner/id340793353?mt=8"><img width="200" src="images/ios_logo.png"/></a>
 <a href="https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en"><img width="200" src="images/google_play_logo.png"/></a>
 </div>

-Open an SSH enabled terminal application on your computer:
+After you've found your Pi's IP Address, Open an SSH enabled terminal application on your computer:
 - **Windows 10**: PowerShell
 - **macOS/Linux**: Terminal
 - **Windows 7 & 8**: [Download Putty](https://www.putty.org/)